Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 Receiving client orders and passing them to another venue for execution — the broker function.

-8Not in Penning's licence
+8Not in Penning's license

 Providing advice on crypto-assets